 Geekbench is a cross-platform processor benchmark tool, with a scoring system that separates single-core and multi-core performance, and workloads that simulate real-world scenarios.
 The higher Geekbench score means the better and faster CPU.

-You can install Geekbench 4 just by using few commands on Linux based operating systems such as Ubuntu or Debian.
+You can install Geekbench 4 just by using few commands.
 To install make sure you’re logged in on your server with privilege the of root.
 Then just use the following commands one by one.

 wget http://cdn.geekbench.com/Geekbench-4.3.2-Linux.tar.gz tar xf Geekbench-4.3.2-Linux.tar.gz